comprodls/libs-engine-mcqsr/Readme.md

 11. Click on **Register**, you will be directly taken to a fresh page, where your newly created assessment type will be functioning.

-## Typical development process
+## 3. Development process / worklflow
-The typical sequence of steps for developing a new assessment type is as follows.
+If you're developing your first assessment type, its strongly recommended that your break down your workflow into **two** phases:

-### Phase 1 - Student/Instructor Experience
+### Phase 1 - Building Student/Instructor Experience
 * Define a basic UX MOCK/Wireframe - this is help with the subsequent steps for designing your schema and layout.
 * Identify your specific schema elements/aspects (which are not already available in comproDLS&trade; Product schema or cannot be mapped to an existing schema construct).
 * Define the default/sample **question JSON** - `json/<CODE>.json`.
 You could use following sample schema as a starting point.